OpenGenus/cosmos/code/dynamic_programming/src/unbounded_knapsack/Readme.md

 - Thus, the structure of the optimal solution is defined recursively as :
 - knapsack [ j ] = max ( knapsack [ j – 1 ] , { knapsack [ j – w [ i ] ] + v [ i ] for i = 0…n-1 } )

+# Refrences
+This Solution has been referred from
+- www.geeksforgeeks.org
+- csegeek.com

 ---

 <p align="center">